Ghadaq1/InterX-12/README.md

 - **Dataset Size:** Each label has **50 clips per language**, for a total of 1,800 annotated clips.

 ## Contents
-- `annotations.csv` – emotion labels and metadata for each clip
+- `annotations.csv` – emotion labels
+- INTERX-12_FULL.cvs - the metadata for each clip
 - `scripts/` – analysis and feature extraction scripts
 - `README.md` – dataset documentation